 [Athlete/Team Name]

-For achieving first place in the [Tournament/League Name] [Sport] [Division/Category] on [Date].
+For achieving first place in the [Tournament/League Name] [Sport] [Division/Category].
 Your skill, preparation, and determination throughout the competition were outstanding.
 This championship is a testament to your hard work and talent.

 [Date] | [Organizer Name], [Title] | [Organization Name]